jackcrane/fluid-number-classification/readme.md

 https://github.com/user-attachments/assets/d2d90676-6762-4668-acc4-94ef7bb23b6a

+Im not willing to say this actually helped or hurt the accuracy.
+It seems that the accuracy actually took a hit, but by 3% or so, so I am dumping my work into a branch that i don't intend to mess with in the future.

 ## Moving forward

 Now that I have a working solution, I have a few ideas for how to improve it: